justvanrossum/fontgoggles/docsSource/index.md

 The left-most one is the _Character list_, which shows the entered characters and their Unicode values.

-By default, characters are listed in logical order (first-to-last, in the natural writing direction of the script).
-However, when the “BiDi” checkbox is checked, it shows the entered characters _after_ BiDirectional processing, which reorders them left-to-right.
-The “BiDi” checkbox does not affect the text display and is only available if BiDi processing is enabled (see the next section about “Text settings”).
+Characters are listed in logical order (first-to-last, in the natural writing direction of the script).

 The second list is the _Glyph list_, which can show information about the rendered glyphs, such as their names, advance values and positioning.